TEASER

 DONATIONS

-After four years of self-funded development, Canvas Film are seeking to crowd fund $50,000 toward completing a rough cut of the Waterstreet Documentary.
+After five years of self-funded development, Canvas Film are seeking to crowd fund $50,000 toward completing a rough cut of the Waterstreet Documentary.

 The rough cut will allow Canvas Film to screen the documentary to distributors and for submission to film festivals.